 13. How do you transport your puppies?

-Because of Recherche Cavalier’s unique distinctions, they sell their puppies all over the US.
-Because of this Recherche Cavaliers are very well experienced and established in transporting puppies.
+Because of Recherche Cav’s unique distinctions, they sell their puppies all over the US and even world.
+Because of this, Recherche Cavs are very well experienced and established in transporting puppies.
 There are two methods that we use to transport puppies.

-The first and most preferred method is our door-to-door transportation.
+The first and most preferred method is our door-to-door delivery.
 We would schedule transporting your puppy directly to your home.
 The advantage is that your puppy will be in our care.
-Also, Recherche Cavaliers will have one of our professional trainers or Jamel or Charity Hamka personally deliver your puppy to you.
-You will be able to ask questions, see exactly where your puppy is and more.
-Prices for door-to-door delivery vary greatly depending on your location (plane trips versus car trips).
+It’s very easy.
+Prices for door-to-door delivery vary depending on your location (plane trips versus car trips) and if you want one of our professional obedience trainers to do the delivery and do a detailed training session in your home.
+A regular delivery to NYC runs $1000 currently.

 Puppies are shipped in pressurized compartments on certain planes that have a pet shipping area (not every plane can ship puppies).
 They are waited on by an attendant and it’s very safe.
 We have never had a puppy emotionally or physically traumatized from flying.
 It’s a very safe and humane mode of travel.